-Buller, Jeffrey L. The Essential Department Chair: A Comprehensive Desk Reference (Second Edition).
-Jossey-Bass: A Wiley Imprint, 2012.
+Buller, Jeffrey L. The Essential Department Chair: A Comprehensive Desk Reference (Second Edition),

 Billed as a book about the “how” of academic administration, its 500 pages are the most thorough treatment available on the job of chairs/heads.
 Buller suggests that the book be used as a desk reference to consult for guidance when confronted with a particular problem.
 Included are dozens of “essential principles” that Buller has derived from 30 years of training chairs.

-Buller, Jeffrey L. The Essential Department Chair: A Practical Guide to College Administration.
-Bolton, MA: Anker Publishing Co., 2006.
+Buller, Jeffrey L. The Essential Department Chair: A practical guide to college administration,

 Essentially a condensed version of the above.

 Chu, Don.
-The Department Chair Primer: Leading and Managing Academic Departments, Second Edition.
-Jossey-Bass, 2012.
+The Department Chair Primer: Leading and Managing Academic Departments, Second Edition,

 This basic introduction to the job of chair can be read in one sitting.
 Chu offers practical guidance to new chairs on a variety of topics.
 While not offering a framework for leadership, it touches upon the range of duties and responsibilities of all chairs.